 In addition, all political science majors must take the ETS major field test in political science and receive a satisfactory score (The standards for passing are determined by the Department of Political Science and Criminal Justice).
-Students with unsatisfactory scores on the ETS test can retake the test, or they may be required to repeat coursework in political science.
-The ETS is administered in the Capstone Seminar, PSC 492, which is typically offered in the Fall Semester only, and is open to Political Science majors with Senior status.
+Students with unsatisfactory scores on the ETS test can be required to retake the test, or they may be required to repeat coursework in political science.
+The ETS is administered in the Capstone Seminar, PSC 492, which is typically offered in the Fall Semester only.
+PSC 492 is open to Political Science majors with Senior status.

 All political science majors must show competency in oral and written communication.
 This requirement can be satisfied through paper presentations in the required capstone seminar in political science and Writing (W) courses.
-PSC 492 fulfills one W requirement, and PSC 492 fulfills the second.
+PSC/CJ 310 fulfills one W requirement, and PSC 492 fulfills the second.

 |Political Science Major||Credit Hours|